Uganda is another interesting destination where travelers can engage in farm trips. These trips showcase Uganda’s thriving agriculture sector.

 Kakira Sugar Estate.

-While on the farm trip to his sugar plantation, travelers engage in seeing how the sugar cane is planted, cared for, and harvested up to the processing stage.
-This estate is about 80 kilometers away from Kampala and travelers take about 2 to 3 hours to reach the estate.
+While on a safari to his sugar plantation, you will engage in seeing how the sugar cane is planted, cared for, and harvested up to the processing stage.

 It is a privately owned farm that dates in the history of Uganda around 1920 where it was owned and operated by Major Price Trevor.
 This farm was aimed at the growing of the tea as the main crop.